Cisco: Meraki [API] PowerPack Release Notes, version 113.5

 Enhancements and Issues Addressed

-The following enhancements and addressed issues are included in version 113.5 of the "Cisco: Meraki [API]" PowerPack:
+The following enhancements and addressed issues are included this release of the "Cisco: Meraki [API]" PowerPack:

 • Updated the "Cisco: Meraki Request Manager [API]" Dynamic Application to include a new "encoding" method defined within the "Request Manager" snippet in order to avoid the default SL1 behavior of displaying hex code for some characters outside the ASCII character set for Meraki network and device names.
 The "encoding" function passed will be used to translate non-ASCii characters to their approximate ASCii equivalents using the "fix_encoding" method in the silo-apps library.
 For any characters that cannot be converted directly by the method above, the snippet "encoding" function also allows you to specify additional replacements, as defined in the "prefix_encoding" dictionary.